molepi/Molecular-Data-Science/README.md

+# Molecular Data Science: from disease mechanisms to personalized medicine
-# Focus of the course: *Molecular Epidemiology in Ageing research* #
+## Focus of the course: *Molecular Epidemiology in Ageing research* #

-The student will be taken into a natural sequence of issues that are met in different disciplines of genetic/genomic research.
-Introduction into genomics of complex disease: which research questions are of importance in different disease fields, what common designs are applied in genetic and gene expression studies, how and why are large datasets of genetic, gene expression and phenotypic data collected, what do the datatypes look like, how are such datasets managed, which bioinformatic tools are used for pattern recognition in the data, to match results with existing biological information, to form new hypotheses
+Biomedical research increasingly involves the generation and analysis of very large data sets whether it is whole-genome DNA sequencing, gene expression or magnetic resonance imaging data.
+In particular, large-scale data will be the cornerstone of personalized medicine.
+This course is aimed at biomedical students who not only want to be responsible for the generation of large-scale data in their future projects, but also want to be able to analyse and interpret their own data.

 Literature and documents for study assignments will be handed out during the course.

 #### Coordinators ####

+Bas Heijmans, Molecular Epidemiology; 071-526 69785, B.T.Heijmans@lumc.nl
 Ingrid Meulenbelt, Molecular Epidemiology; 071-526 9734, i.meulenbelt@lumc.nl

-Bas Heijmans, Molecular Epidemiology; 071-526 69785, B.T.Heijmans@lumc.nl

 #### Location ####

-Leiden University Medical Center, Albinusdreef 2, 2333 ZA Leiden: room J1-82 at the main building.
-For the practicals, computers in J1-82 will be used.
+Leiden University Medical Center, Albinusdreef 2, 2333 ZA Leiden: room J1-84 at the main building.
+For the practicals, computers in J1-84 will be used.

 #### Storing valuables ####

 Store valuables, especially during breaks, in one of the lockers available for library users, located on the left of the library entrance.

+### Assessment plan ###

+•	Handing in assignments (Pass/Fail, individually assessed).
+•	Contribute to interim evaluation of student participation and development during workgroups (0%).
+•	Fill out project proposal form as preparation for reflective assignment (0%).
+•	Presentation project proposal (background, hypothesis, pilot data, objectives, study design, workplan, expected outcomes; 45%, assessed in duos).
+•	Active and critical participation during discussion after project presentations of peers (15%, individually assessed).
+•	Reflective assignment that shows mastering key aspects of development of research proposal in molecular data science and addressing points raised during peer review (40%, individually assessed).

+Overall the evaluation will be a score between 0-10 composed of a weighted average of the different modules.

 #### Evaluation ####